starkogi/Mpesa-Payment-Library/README.md

 2. Add the following to your build.gradle (Module: app) under android{}

-//Please remember to replace the CONSUMER_KEY key and the CONSUMER_SECRET with the ones you got at (3) above (Generate Mpesa Credential)
+//Please remember to replace the CONSUMER_KEY key and the CONSUMER_SECRET with the ones you got at (3) above (Generate Mpesa Credential).

 //On going live please note that safaricom will provide you with new CONSUMER_KEY, CONSUMER_SECRET, BUSINESS_SHORT_CODE, PASSKEY and PARTYB.

 ```